 - Switching to WP Rocket is easy and our plugin will tell you if you have other caching things lurking in WordPress that should be removed.

-- We have awesome support in 5 languages!
+- We have awesome support!
 Our Rocketeers are very active helping customers solve their issues.

 - WP Rocket is easy to use.
 We mean it.
 It is seriously easy to get started.